 On Sunday 4 February 2018, the SA Liberal Party launched its 2018 state election campaign, with its 'Strong Plan for Real Change'.
-Liberal leader Steven Marshall described it as "not just a collection of policies; it’s a series of achievable milestones that have been crafted for the long-term benefit of our state".
-The theme was "more jobs, lower costs and better services".
-You can read the media release here.
+Liberal leader Steven Marshall described it as 'not just a collection of policies; it’s a series of achievable milestones that have been crafted for the long-term benefit of our state".
+The theme was "more jobs, lower costs and better services', as the media release states here.

-For the convenience of AMA(SA) members, and others with an interest and concern on health matters, we have collated a quick list of the Liberal Party's health-related policies - and some with a health angle - below.
+For the convenience of AMA(SA) members, and others with an interest and concern on health matters, the Liberal Party's health-related policies - and some with a health angle - are collated below.

 For now though, here is a quick overview of what the 'Strong Plan' offers, health-wise.
-AMA(SA) members' feedback is welcome, just email firstname.lastname@example.org.
+AMA(SA) members' feedback is welcome.

 - Re-opening the Repat